How to Define the Target Audience of Your Job Search

 - Do you want a remote or an office role?

 - How much travel are you willing to do?

 If you do not have a preference, you can explore all those options and have conversations with the different types of companies to narrow down what might be the best fit for you.
 Create a list of “dream companies” that align with your answers to the above questions.

 Now that you have defined your Personal Brand, and your Target Audience, it’s time to practice making the connections and illustrating how your experience is a “perfect fit” for your Target Audience.
 Time to share your brand!

-Disclaimer: The information in this blog is current as of 29 March 2022.
+Disclaimer: The information in this blog is current as of March 29, 2022.
 Current policies, offerings, procedures, and programs may differ.
-For up-to-date information visit FlatironSchool.com.